 In both group A as well as B, 2 (10%) patients extraoral approach, 11 (55%) patients intraoral approach and 7 (35%) both extraoral and intraoral approach was used to access to the fracture site.
 None of the patients with extraoral approach had infection in both the groups.
 Of the patients with infection 3 (75%) form from each group had intraoral approach.
 Whereas 1 (25%) of the patient in each group had both extraoral and intraoral approach.
-Whereas 1 expression of the patient in each group had both extraoral and intraoral approach.
 When infection and approach used are compared p = 0.365 > 0.05 suggesting no statistical significance between both.